Bryan De La Cruz Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 26th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Guardians have a 3.92 team ERA that ranks 11th across all league pitching staffs.
+- The Guardians have a 3.97 team ERA that ranks 12th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.